FaazTechSolutions/ArcoDocs-Docusaurus/my-website/docs/Individual Contract/Pricing and Tax/Expense Setup.md

 ## Purpose

-  - This module defines the master setup data for specific expenses related to services, typically influenced by nationality, profession, and other attributes.

-  - It allows the system to generate cost breakdowns (e.g., for visa, medical, iqama) based on the selected conditions.
+  - This setup defines specific amounts for expenses based on filters like nationality, profession, and gender.
+It allows the system to assign correct expense values dynamically based on these criteria.

-  - User can Create Expenses by following;

-    - Expense Type (Visa charge, Iqama charge, Medical Test, etc,.)
-    - Nationality Relation Type (Table Record, Table Record List, All)
+### Mapping Criteria Fields

+To configure an expense amount, the following fields must be specified:

+  - **Expense**

+The expense item being configured (selected from the Expense List)

+  - **Nationality**
+    - A specific nationality
+    - Or ALL to apply the same amount to all nationalities

+  - **Profession**
+    - A specific profession=
+    - Or ALL to apply the same amount to all professions

-    - Nationality
+  - **Gender**
-    - Profession Relation Type (Table Record, Table Record List, All)
+    - A specific gender (Male / Female)
+    - Or ALL to apply the same amount to all genders

-    - Gender
+  - **Amount**

+The monetary value assigned to this expense under the specified conditions.

-    - Value
+  - **Activation Date**

+The date from which this configuration becomes valid.